-If you’re familiar with drones, you may have came across the term ground sample distance (GSD).
+If you’re familiar with drone surveying, you may have come across the term ground sample distance, also called ground sampling distance (GSD).

 What is ground sample distance or GSD?

-The ground sample distance is the distance between center points of each sample taken of the ground.
-Since we’re talking about digital photos, each sample is a pixel.
+Ground sampling distance is the distance between center points of each sample taken of the ground.
+Since we’re talking about digital photos in drone surveying, each “sample” is a pixel.

-In simpler terms, the GSD is how big each pixel is on the ground.
+In simpler terms, the GSD represents the size of one pixel on the ground.

-Below we can see an AeroPoint that was captured 30m (~100ft) above the ground with a DJI Phantom 4 Pro or Phantom 4 RTK.
-If we zoom all the way in, we can see individual pixels that make up the image.
-In this example, each of these pixel represents a 0.82cm (~0.32in) square in the real world.
-This is the GSD.
+Below, you can see an AeroPoint captured 30m (~100ft) above the ground with a Phantom 4 RTK drone.
+If we zoom all the way in, we can see the individual pixels that make up the image.
+In this example, one pixel in the image represents a 0.82cm (~0.32in) square in the real world.
+This number is the GSD.

 Why is it important to calculate ground sampling distance (GSD)?

 Digital images are grids of colored squares (pixels), much like chess boards.
 Let’s say we have a (very) big chessboard, and someone has parked a front-end loader on it.

-We need to tell the supervisor where it is so they can send someone to move it, but we can only use the squares on the board for measurement.
+We need to tell the supervisor where it is, so they can send someone to move the loader—but we can only use the squares on the board for measurement.

 What are our accuracy requirements?
-Enough to find the loader.
+Well, we need accurate enough data to find the loader.

-Since the loader is much bigger than the squares we’re using to locate it, we can get the operator to head to F3 where they will easily find the loader to move it.
+Since the loader is much bigger than the squares we’re using to locate it, we can tell the operator to head to square F3, where they will easily find the loader to move it.

-Hold on, now, they’re saying that they need to know how wide the bucket on the loader is so that they can send the right operator to move it.
+But what if they need to know how wide the bucket on the loader is, so they can send the correct operator to move it?
 Again, we can only use the squares on the board for measurement.

-The bucket is more than one, but less than two squares wide, which is a huge range as far as loader buckets go.
-So we can’t measure the bucket accurately enough with our squares.
-We would need much smaller squares to be able to measure the width of the bucket well enough to know which kind of loader it is.
+The bucket is more than one square wide, but less than two—a huge range as far as loader buckets go, so we can’t measure the bucket accurately enough with our squares.
+We would need much smaller squares to determine the bucket’s width accurately enough to correctly identify the loader.